Census-counting of cranes in the wetlands of a small village in central Spain

 So far 250 references to the presence of the Common Crane in El Oso have been compiled, which we take as evidence for El Oso being a regular landing place in the cranes’ migration.
 Moreover, older people in the village acknowledge having seen cranes in their childhood, although the official count did not start until the year mentioned above.

 In 2010-2011 another important step forward was taken in studying and tracking this species, when the collaboration with the platform iCORA started.
 Since then, 25 birds have been identified and their corresponding ring combinations sent.
 Most of these cranes had originally been marked in Germany.
-Both the Town Council of El Oso and the group of collaborators take part in the gathering of data out of complete altruism.

 In the wetland area public infrastructure exist in the form of access roads, two wooden observatories, and informative posters.
 In the village is also found La Moraña Lagoons Center, with several exhibition rooms and the possibility to watch live what is happening at the lagoon through digital cameras.